omerfaruk/react-ajax-grid/README.md

 ![Sample Image](http://i58.tinypic.com/n21f7a.jpg)
 React ajax grid is simple grid for react.It can sort,filter your data.Just you need to pass dataUrl and column names.You can  show multidimensional array column name like in example Category.Name .

+You can pass your component to grid as column.Just define externalColumns and our grid pass row data to your component.

 Usage:

     var SampleList = React.createClass({